BrightingTechnologies/aws_documentation/security/networking/data_encryption.md

 - Have in mind that there are certain [limitations](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Limitations) for Amazon RDS encrypted DB instances

 ### 4. Amazon DynamoDB
-[DynamoDB encryption at rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html) provides enhanced security by encrypting all your data at rest using encryption keys stored in AWS KMS.
+Server-side [encryption at rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html) is enabled by default on all DynamoDB table data and cannot be disabled.

+DynamoDB uses keys stored in AWS KMS are used for encryption.
 Follow the [implementation steps](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.tutorial.html) in order to specify the encryption key on new tables and update the encryption keys on existing tables.

 When creating a new table, you can choose one of the following AWS KMS key types to encrypt your table (you can switch between these key types at any time):
 - [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) – Default encryption type.
 The key is owned by DynamoDB